isabella232/ID.Me-Auth-Tree-Nodes/README.md

 * `Access Token Endpoint URL`: `https://api.idmelabs.com/oauth/token` if testing in sandbox OR `https://api.id.me/oauth/token` for a prooduction implementation
 * `User Profile Service URL`: `https://api.idmelabs.com/api/public/v2/attributes.json` if testing in sandbox OR `https://api.id.me/api/public/v2/attributes.json` for a production implementation
 * `Redirect URL`: This will be tenet specific, following the convention `https://[YOUR_FQDN_HERE]/am`
+* `Scope Delimeter`: Specifies the delimiter used to separate scope values.
+For example, a blank space ( ), or a comma character (,) - most providers use a blank space
 * `OAuth Scopes`: Gather the scope(s) for the requested resources from your ID.me instance.
-If you have any questions, work with your ID.me Sales Engineer for guidance.
+If you have any questions, work with your ID.me Sales Engineer for guidance
 * `Well Known Endpoint`: `https://api.idmelabs.com/oidc/.well-known/openid-configuration` if testing in sandbox OR `https://api.id.me/oidc/.well-known/openid-configuration` for a production implementation
 * `Issuer`: `https://api.idmelabs.com/oidc` if testing in sandbox OR `https://api.id.me/oidc` for a production implementation
 * `JWKS URI Endpoint`: `https://api.idmelabs.com/oidc/.well-known/jwks` if testing in sandbox OR `https://api.id.me/oidc/.well-known/jwks` for a production implementation
 * `Transform Script`: Set this value to the `Custom Transformation Script` created in the previous section - likely `ID.me Profile Transformation`
+* `UI Config Properties`: To configure the ID.me button image, add a `key` titled 'buttonDisplayName' and a `value` set to 'ID.me'.
+Then click the `+` icon to add another key/value pair.
+On the new row, set the `key` as 'buttonImage' and the `value` to https://s3.amazonaws.com/idme-design/brand-assets/Primary-IDme-Logo-RGB.svg

 ## Test ID.me Configuration